BurakKontas/DiscordClone/README.md

 Internal communication between services is done via gRPC.
 Each service defines its own protocol buffers (protobuf) messages and RPC methods for communication.

-Check proto files in Protos folder of each microservices service layer for gRPC service details.
+Check proto files in Protos folder of each microservices domain layer for gRPC service details.

 ## Contributing